Related articles

 In a driving test, drivers automatically fail if they commit certain mistakes, like not obeying stop signs, ignoring pedestrians in a crosswalk, or crashing into another car.
 The idea is to warn new drivers: avoid these mistakes at all costs to not harm anyone around you (and pass the test so you can go out for a ride)!

-That said, it’s also important to use auto-fail with care in your call center as you monitor agent performance.
+That said, it’s also important to use the auto-fail feature with care in your call center as you monitor agent performance.
 Overuse of auto-fail can demotivate and stress your agents out, and ultimately lead to poor agent experiences and customer experiences.

 Auto-fail is a type of question in a quality assurance scorecard used to highlight areas of a company’s customer service that simply cannot be compromised, like compliance with security protocols.
 If an agent gets zero points for an auto-fail question, they automatically get an overall “Fail” grade for that particular customer service interaction.
 It plays a key role in making sure agents understand rules and protocols that absolutely have to be followed - they aren't bonus questions that get tacked onto a scorecard just for fun.